preetsanjam/Web_Development/JavaScript/notes.md

 - The `replace()` method searches a string for a specified value, which can be a substring or a regular expression, and returns a new string with the matched value replaced.
 The method doesn't affect the original string.
 - The `split()` method splits a string into an array of substrings based on the delimiter provided as an argument.
 It does not change the original string.
 - The `indexOf()` method returns the position of the first occurence of a value in a string, whereas the `lastIndexOf()` method returns the position of the last occurence of a specified value in a string.
+- **Date object:**
+    - A newly created Date class object stores the current date and time of the system the code has been run on.